Seraph2000/Scrapy-Scripts/Scrapy-Spiders/README.md

-# Scrapy_Spiders
+# Scrapy Spiders
-A collection of different Spiders, written by myself in Python and using the Scrapy framework
+A collection of different Spiders, written in Python and using the Scrapy framework